Developers

 • : Custom config path

-• : Path to logo image
+• : Path to logo image for the image

-• : Build locally instead of remotely
+• : Build locally instead of remotely (useful for testing/debugging)

 • : Enable debug logging

-• : Include entire current directory
+• : Include entire current directory in build context recursively

-• : Wait for build to complete
+• : Wait for remote build to complete and stream logs

-• : Mark image as public
+• : Mark image as public/available to anyone

 Build Examples